playgroundinc/pg-grid-framework/README.md

 `.grid-column-end-{ $number }` - Determines which grid line an element ends on.
 You can also target specific breakpoints with this class like `.grid-lg-column-end-20` or `.grid-xl-column-end-20`.

 `.grid-column-span-{ $number }` - Determines how many grid columns an element spans.
 You can also target specific breakpoints with this class like `.grid-lg-column-span-5` or `.grid-xl-column-span-10`.
+Uses the `grid-column-end` property to set the span.

+`.grid-column-span-start-{ $number }` - Determines how many grid columns an element spans.
+You can also target specific breakpoints with this class like `.grid-lg-column-span-5` or `.grid-xl-column-span-10`.
+Uses the `grid-column-start` property to set the span.

 `.grid-column-order-{ $number }` - If you would like to change the order of your columns, we've got some utility classes for you!
 You can also target specific breakpoints with this class like `.grid-lg-column-order-5` or `.grid-xl-column-order-1`.
 Also available are `.grid-column-order-first` which will set the order property to `-1` and `.grid-column-order-last` which will set the order to the grid column number, plus 1 (default is 26).